 (-b - sqrt(b^2 -4ac))/2a = (-8-sqrt(64-4*1*15))/2*1 = (-8-sqrt(4))/2 = -10/2 = -5

 So indeed, the formula has the same roots.

 Completing the Square

 The ABC Formula is made by using the completing the square method.
 The idea of completing the square is as follows.
 We have ax^2 + bx + c.
 We assume a = 1.
-If this would not be the case, we could divide by a and we get new values for b and c.
+If this is not the case, we could divide by a and get new values for b and c.
 The other side of the equation is zero, so if we divide that by a, it stays zero.
 Then we do the following:

 x^2 + bx + c = (x+b/2)^2 -(b^2/4) + c = 0.

 Then (x+b/2)^2 = (b^2/4) - c.